|

 MC-3, but has a much warmer timbre and a wonderful responsive and

-It was also released as Elta KE-5 and Elta CL-6091.
-A black
+("electronic keyboard").
+It was also released as Elta KE-5, Elta

-case version was released as Plantron DP88, as Pantera PM88
+WE-88.
+A black case version was released as Plantron DP88, Pantera

 (Note: This keyboard sounds great, but don't buy one of these